Aberdeen Proving Ground |

 An 11-gun circular masonry fort on Windmill Point.
 Garrisoned in 1814 on the threat of a British attack that never came.
 Transferred to the Navy in 1845 and became known as the Naval School at Fort Severn, renamed the United States Naval Academy in 1850.
 The Army took control again in 1861 - 65 while the Naval Academy transferred to Newport, Rhode Island.
 The old fort was demolished in 1909.
-A plaque is on Bancroft Hall.
+A D.A.R. plaque is mounted on Bancroft Hall.
 Maryland National Register Listing

-A Patriot fort was built on Windmill Point in 1776.
+A Patriot fort was previously built on Windmill Point in 1776.

 ¤ Fort Madison

 (1808 - 1873/1896), Annapolis

 A 13-gun semi-elliptical fort located on Carr Point.
 It closely resembled Fort Warburton (on the Potomac River) in design.
 Discontinued as an active defense in the 1820's, it was said to have been dismantled in 1832, but was planned to be rebuilt in the early 1850's, which was never completed.
 The site was abandoned by the Army after the Civil War, the land was transferred to the Navy in 1873.
 A Naval Experimental Battery was built at the eastern tip of Carr Point, for training of Naval Academy midshipmen.
 The Coast Guard (U.S. Lighthouse Board) acquired the land in 1896 for use as the Annapolis Lighthouse Depot.
 The Navy reacquired the land in 1937 as part of the Naval Engineering Experiment Station (established at Greenbury Point in 1903).
 The remains of the old fort were still evident in 1932, but were removed during WWII construction.
 The Annapolis EES (Marine Engineering Laboratory) became a component of the Naval Ship Research and Development Center in 1967, later known as the Naval Surface Warfare Center - Carderock Division.
 The Annapolis Lab was closed in 1999.

 Fort Nonsense, an 80-foot diameter circular earthwork, was probably built sometime during the War of 1812 a half-mile north of Fort Madison, on Bieman's Hill near the Commandant's Quarters.
 It appears to have been built as an outer defense for Fort Madison.
 Remnants still exist.